hsmiranda/hsmiranda/README.md

-# Herberson Miranda
+# Miranda aka VonNaturAustreVe

-My name is Herberson and I'm a senior software architect and living Brazil.
+My name is Miranda Herberson, and I'm a Solution Architect with a focus on Enterprise Applications and Bitcoin development.
+I live in Brazil.

 ## About me

-I started my developer journey since 2006, Working with legacy systems written in Delphi and VB6, then I migration to Java and then I start a sysadmin carrier and in 2017 I return to Developer and now i Tech Lead and work with Architecture, backend developer with Java and Scala.
+I started my developer journey in 2006, working with legacy systems written in Delphi and VB6.
+Then, I migrated to Java and began a sysadmin career.
+In 2017, I returned to development, and now I am a Tech Lead, working with architecture and backend development using Java and Scala.

-Topics I study: Java, Scala and JVM languages, Frameworks: Quarkus Framework and Spring Framework, Devops, Kubernetes and Patterns (Designer, Architeture and other) and Secure development
+I study topics like JVM languages (Java, Scala), frameworks (Quarkus, Spring, BitcoinJ), DevOps (Kubernetes, Tekton, Ansible, Terraform, Vagrant), and architecture and design patterns.
+I am also interested in secure development and Bitcoin.

-Goals: Learn more always!
+Goals: Keep learning, always!

-Curiosity: Corinthians fan, May thai and BJJ fighter, taste of coffee and Trekking.
+Curiosity: Corinthians fan, Muay Thai and BJJ practitioner, coffee lover, trekking enthusiast, and a reader of books (especially Tolkien and Asimov).

-## My stacks:
-- Devops:
-  - Argo CD
-  - Ansible
-  - Docker
-  - kubernetes
-  - Jenkins
-  - Openshift
-  - Tekton
-  - Terraform
-- Languages:
-  - C
-  - Kotlin
-  - Java
-  - Scala
-  - Shellscript
-- Integration:
-  - ActiveMQ
-  - Apache Camel
-  - Kafka
-  - RabbitMQ
-- Databases:
-  - Apache Cassandra
-  - Metabase
-  - Mongodb
-  - MySQL/MariaDB
-  - Oracle
-  - PostgreSQL
-  - Prometheus
-  - Redis
-- Frameworks:
-  - Quarkus
-  - Spring Framework

 ## Social Networks